 The University of Leeds believes that every member of staff has the right to work in a supportive environment, free from harassment, bullying and victimisation.
 Similarly, every student at the University has the right to study and be taught in an environment that is supportive and free from such behaviours.

 The University has produced a policy document to incorporate clearer guidance and complaints procedures for staff.
-The policy is called “Dignity and mutual respect: the University’s policy against bullying, harassment and victimisation” which contains useful information for people who are making or dealing with a complaint of bullying or harassment and is the correct policy to follow.
+The document is called “Policy on dignity and mutual respect” which contains useful information for people who are making or dealing with a complaint of bullying or harassment and is the correct policy to follow.

 The University provides a number of services to support staff experiencing bullying, harassment or victimisation.
 These include: